Quick Links

 Reception

-Welcome to Reception!
+Welcome back to school.

 Reception PE continues to be on Mondays and we ask that they all come into school dressed for PE on this day.
 We also ask that you make sure your child has the appropriate PE and school day clothing for all weathers.